-Applied Composition, a course based on the Indiana Academic Standards or Content Connectors for English/Language Arts, is a study and application of the rhetorical writing strategies of narration, description, exposition, and persuasion.
-Using the writing process, students demonstrate a command of vocabulary, English language conventions, research and organizational skills, an awareness of the audience, the purpose for writing, and style.
+0Apl Cor laximum stra blied Composition, a course based on the Indiana Academic Standards or Content nectors for English/Language Arts, is a study and application of the rhetorical writing ategies of narration, description, exposition, and persuasion.
+Using the writing process, dents demonstrate a command of vocabulary, English language conventions, research Counts as an English/ Language Arts Require for Certification of Corr anc ement d organizational skills, an awareness of the audience, the purpose for writing, and style.
+Prerequisite: Recomm successful completion of least 4 semesters of En with approval of administration. of at